jadu/twig-style/README.md

 This standard is based on the [official Twig coding standards](https://twig.symfony.com/doc/3.x/coding_standards.html), with the following additions and changes:

-### Block spacing
+### Block spacing and new lines

-There should be one blank line before block tags and one blank line after endblock tags.
+There should be one new line before block tags and one new line after endblock tags.

 ```twig